-- Meeting for one hour every month (virtually via video platform or by phone) during the 8-month mentoring period that runs from October to May;
+- Meeting for one hour every month (virtually via video platform or by phone) during the 6–month mentoring period that runs from October to November to April;

 - Attending a Mentor Program Kick-off meeting (which also counts as your first mentoring meeting!); and

 - Keeping the relationship a priority by following through on commitments and being responsive in your communications.

 What does it cost to participate?

 Participation in the MCDA Mentoring Program is offered as a FREE benefit to MCDA members.
 You must be an MCDA member to participate.
 If you’d like to participate and are not a current member, you can check out our membership page here: https://mcda.net/become-a-member-2/